8-day Sydney to Melbourne inland drive

 Rather than taking the motorway to Melbourne this morning, why not meander south to Geelong and the Bellarine Peninsula?
 Packed with fantastic eateries, craft breweries, boutique wineries and stunning coastal scenery, this is one of Victoria’s most delightful regions.
 Beer geeks should drop into the White Rabbit Brewery, while lovers of the grape can sample the cool-climate wines at Scotchmans Hill.
 For the younger traveller, Geelong offers a miniature railway, rock climbing and an adventure park.

 From Geelong it’s a short drive to Melbourne.
-If you leave right after lunch there should be plenty of time for a spot of shopping on Chapel Street, a paddle at St Kilda Beach or a ride on the Melbourne Star Observation Wheel.
+If you leave right after lunch there should be plenty of time for a spot of shopping on Chapel Street, a paddle at St Kilda Beach or stroll around the Royal Botanic Gardens.
 Melbourne is equally passionate about sport and the arts – so you can indulge both by visiting the National Gallery of Victoria and the National Sports Museum.
 Alternatively, drive out to the Dandenong Ranges.
 In addition to some amazing food, lush gardens and great walking tracks, the Ranges are home to the Puffing Billy Railway, an adventure in steam that will delight kids from six to 60.